What is the SEIS?

 SEIS investments are not traded on the stock market.
 Typically, you invest through a specialist broker, such as Wealth Club.

 SEIS offers are often available all year round, but each offer is only open for a specified period.
 However, if the fundraising target is met before the official deadline, as is often the case with the most popular SEIS, the offer closes.
-There are many SEIS – individual companies and portfolios.
+There are many SEIS funds to choose from, including hybrid EIS/SEIS funds that offer a mix of investments under both schemes.

 How can I sell my SEIS investment?